MFR6340/theenglishextension.org/young-world-1/unit-3:Apples and Crisps.md

 <img src="https://imgur.com/LbI8oaG.png" width="25%" />

 The true story of chef Ignacio (Nacho) and how his quick invention led to a famous snack.
+An quick read which can lead to a great discussion on other food inventions.
+It's also a great way to talk about the use of the apostrophe.

 <a href="https://www.bookdepository.com/Nachos-Nachos-Sandra-Nickel/9781620143698?ref=grid-view&qid=1673793907326&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1057057543" rel="nofollow"> Buy on Orell Füssli</a>